cactos/cactoopt/README.md

 MOLPRO_* placement algorithms are aware of special requirements of Molpro jobs depending on the application type (e.g., dft jobs require a computational node with a local storage).

 # How to implement a new optimisation service
 In order to add new optimisation capabilities to CactoOpt one should create a new Java project that implements two interfaces and extends one abstract class listed below.
+Additionally, one should configure the **component.xml** file in the **OSGI-INF** directory.

 ## Optimisation